Volume 3, Issue 2 (Nov 2022)

 Theme: Warfare and Peacemaking Among Matricultural Societies

 The view that ‘War is a game for men’ has been declaimed with loud voices – yet the Kanienʼkehá꞉ka (Mohawk) people, who have been described as the most fierce warriors of eastern North America, have a strong matriculture where the Clan Mothers nominate, install, and remove male Chiefs.
-The matricultural Vascones (ancestors of today’s Basque people) succeeded in resisting Roman imperial forces for a few centuries.
-Up to six thousand Fon women, known as Mino or ‘our mothers, fought in the army of Dahomey until the early twentieth century.
+Up to six thousand Fon women, known as Mino or ‘our mothers’, fought in the army of Dahomey until the early twentieth century.
+The Haida, once known as the sea wolves of the Pacific Coast, are a matrilineal society, where personal identity is defined through one’s mother.
 The matriarchal Minangkabau of Indonesia militarily resisted Dutch colonization for almost fifteen years and, over a century later, launched a guerilla-based civil war against the Sukarno government.
 Scythian warriors of the Ancient period were women as well as men, since horse-riding largely negates the advantages of upper body strength.
-Clearly, these matricultural societies have not been strangers to war and violence, whether defensive or offensive, and many more examples could be provided.
-At the same time, many scholars claim that matricultural societies are, by definition, cultures of peace.
+Clearly, all around the world, these matricultural societies have not been strangers to war and violence, whether defensive or offensive, and many more examples could be provided.
+At the same time, some scholars claim that matricultural societies are, by definition, cultures of peace.

 What are the strategies, means, and types of warfare, in its broadest sense, in which a matricultural society might engage?
 What does the idea of peace mean and how is it achieved and/or strengthened?
 What are the means whereby matricultural societies resolve conflict (domestic or foreign) before it comes to violence, and what role do women and men play in those processes?
-Among matricultural societies, who makes the political decisions to engage in warfare, whether defensive or offensive?
+Among cultures where women have access to central or pivotal roles, who makes the political decisions to engage in warfare, whether defensive or offensive?
 What have been the consequences of war for matricultures, including the enhancement or diminishment of status for women?
 We look for submissions which address these questions and others related to the topic.

 Taking matriculture as a cultural system in the classical Geertzian sense of the term, this issue of Matrix will explore the institutions and customs around warfare and peacemaking among matricultural societies, including cultures where women go to war themselves (whether as warriors, soldiers, spies, or in another way), where women are central to peace-building traditions, where women exercise military authority over men (formally or informally), or exercise the political authority to declare war (and end it).
 We take it as a given that some cultures have a weakly defined matricultural system, while others, who have strong matricultural systems, express this strength in several ways – one of which is through designating women as authorities over or active participants in violent conflict or as builders of peace.